-This paper is part of the research project on "Depositor Trust Index" funded by the Indonesia Deposit Insurance Corporation (LPS) with the contract no. KTR-01/DRSP-RIS00218/2018.
+This paper is part of the research project on "Depositor Trust Index" and does not necessarily reflect the views of the Indonesia Deposit Insurance Corporation (LPS) with the contract no. KTR-01/DRSP-RIS00218/2018.
 The content of this paper is entirely those of the authors and does not necessarily reflect the views of the Indonesia Deposit Insurance Corporation.
 All errors, of course, remain with the authors.